 Aaron Sabolch, M.D.Radiation Oncologist

-Dr. Aaron Sabolch joined Peninsula Cancer Center in 2016.
+Dr. Aaron Sabolch is a board certified radiation oncologist who joined Peninsula Cancer Center in 2016.
 He graduated from the University of Michigan School of Medicine, where he also completed his residency at the Department of Radiation Oncology.
 Areas of special expertise include lung cancer, prostate cancer (external beam radiotherapy), central nervous system malignancies (brain and spinal tumors, both primary and metastatic), head and neck cancer, skin cancer, and adrenal cancer.
 Dr. Sabolch also specializes in the following techniques: stereotactic radiosurgery, stereotactic body radiotherapy, image guided radiotherapy, volumetric modulated arc therapy, and intensity modulated radiotherapy.
 As a physician, Dr. Sabolch’s goal is to provide the highest level of care in a manner consistent with an individual’s values, beliefs, and goals.
 To do so not only requires an up to date knowledge of the continuously evolving tools available in the battle against cancer, but it also necessitates an emotional openness to the needs of each unique patient.
 To this end, Dr. Sabolch strives to create a safe, healing environment, and be ever supportive of his patients during their journey from cancer patient to cancer survivor.
 Away from the office, Dr. Sabolch is in the process of exploring all the Pacific Northwest has to offer; he loves to hike, kayak, jog, and spend time with his wife and young children.